OnlyFans doesn’t seem to be as exploitation-free as many consumers hope it to be.

 In case you missed it, OnlyFans is a platform that allows creators to share content with users on a subscription basis.

-Though OnlyFans launched in 2016, it became increasingly popular over the COVID-19 pandemic, seeing a surge in both creators and subscribers.
+Though OnlyFans launched in 2016, it became increasingly popular since 2020, seeing a surge in both creators and subscribers.
 Currently, OnlyFans has 130 million subscribers and two million content creators.

 While OnlyFans’ creators publish a variety of content, from fitness to cooking to music, over the years a greater portion of the platform’s revenues are derived from sexually explicit content, which is attributed to making the company a multi-billion business.